jennasimit/flashfmZero/README.md

 install.packages("rlist")
 ```

-NB: Must have a Java JDK installed in order to run R2BGLiMS (it is
+NB: Must have a Java JDK installed in order to run R2BGLiMS (R2BGLiMS is
-pre-installed in the flashfmZero package, no need install it
+pre-installed in the flashfmZero package, so no need to install it
 separately).
 This is only needed if you need to run single-trait
 fine-mapping using JAM.
 If single-trait fine-mapping results are
 available, then it is not necessary to have Java JDK installed.